yetanotherco/yet-another-bridge/contracts/README.md

    MM_SN_WALLET_ADDR = Starknet wallet of the MarketMaker

-   WITHDRAW_NAME = The exact plain name of the withdraw function that is called from L1, case sensitive
+   CLAIM_PAYMENT_NAME = Exact name of the claim_payment function that is called from L1, case sensitive.
+   Example: claim_payment

    MM_ETHEREUM_WALLET = Ethereum wallet of the MarketMaker